antimof/UxPlay/README.md

 # Changelog
+1.69 2024-08-09   Internal improvements (e.g. in -nohold option, identifying GStreamer videosink
+                  selected by autovideosink, finding X11 display) in anticipation of future HLS video support.
+		  New -nofreeze option to not leave frozen video in place when a network connection is reset.
+		  Fixes for GStreamer-1.24.x changes.

 1.68 2023-12-31   New  simpler (default) method for generating a persistent public key from the server MAC
                   address (which can now be set with the -m option).
 (The previous method is still available with -key option).
 New option -reg to maintain a register of pin-authenticated clients.
 Corrected